Staff

 Tara McLennan

-Dr Tara McLennan is a lecturer in the School of the Arts and Media at the University of New South Wales.
-She recently completed a PhD that explores how networked smartphone photography mediates personal memory and the experience of the present.
+Dr Tara McLennan is a lecturer and Nexus fellow in the School of the Arts and Media at the University of New South Wales.
+She explores how networked smartphone photography mediates personal memory and the experience of the present.
 Her research interests include new media studies, philosophies of photography, film studies and memory studies, which she pursues via creative research practices such as autoethnography, experimental histories and fictocriticism.
+Tara has an emerging interest in affective sites of encounter between artificial intelligence, vernacular photographs and platform users.

 #photography #memory #affect #autoethnography #socialmedia